Site Selection

 Geography, Environment & Logistics

-The site area geomorphology affects the physical and biological parameters such as water movement, turbidity, nutrient and light availability for phytoplankton, light availability, wind direction, exposure to extreme weather, winter icing, and more.
-Current - Protection trade off: “Exchange is needed, but protection is necessary”.
-Also, sensitive habitat areas and existing users in the region are to be recognized.
+The site area geomorphology affects the physical and biological parameters such as water movement, turbidity, nutrient and light availability for phytoplankton, wind direction, exposure to extreme weather, winter icing, and more.
+There is a tradeoff between the amount of protection and current at a site.
+It is also important to consider sensitive habitat areas and the needs of existing users.

 Supporting infrastructures include access to road systems, dock space, land-based processing facilities, waterfront property, and equipment for loading and unloading.